2026 Legislative Session

 Original Post Date: January 19th, 2026

-Post Updated: February 11th, 2026
+Post Updated: March 30th, 2026

-The 2026 Utah Legislative Session started on January 20th and ends on March 6th.
-If a bill passes, it is sent to the Governor for action.
+The 2026 Utah Legislative Session started on January 20th and ended on March 6th.
+If a bill is passed, it is sent to the Governor for action.
 The Governor can either sign the bill, veto it, or allow it to become law without a signature.
 Any bill not signed or vetoed by midnight on Thursday, March 26th, 2026, will automatically become law on May 6th, 2026, unless the bill specifies another date.
 The Legislature can override the governor’s veto of any bill or line item by a 2/3 vote in both the House and the Senate.
 If you want to know more about a bill, its process, and how it becomes law, see the Utah State Legislature website or How A Bill Becomes A Law In Utah.

 The following bills are related to firearms, self-defense, hunting, and/or security officer licensing.
 Each bill includes a visual indication, the Title with a link to the bill, a brief description of what the bill is about, the Sponsor(s), Current Status, and Current Location.

-Note: Whether we support, feel neutral, or oppose a bill listed below is the owner of this website’s personal opinion, and may not have the same views or opinions as other gun owners or organizations.
+Note: Whether we support, feel neutral, or oppose a bill listed below is the owner of this website’s personal opinion, and may not reflect the same views or opinions as other gun owners or organizations.
+We encourage you to read and fully understand each bill and its context to form your opinion.

-Total Bills: 18
+Total Bills: 17

 Bills Not Introduced: 0

-Bills Failed: 2
+Bills Failed: 10

-Bills Passed: 1
+Bills Passed: 7

-Governor Signed: 0
+Governor Signed: 7

 Governor Veto: 0